LuwkasLima/woo-postal-code-shipping-calculator/readme.txt

 == Description ==

 To start well: you know JSON?
-Holly fuck is this?!
-Please read about it: http://json.org/example http://json.org/example
+What the holy fuck is this?
+Please read about it: http://json.org/example

 To add postcodes you go to your dashboard -> WooCommerce -> Settings -> Shipping